Protest groups continue to exclude Indigenous rightsholders from a narrative that was already weak on facts.

 The Sierra Club entirely ignored the reality that local First Nations leadership, both elected and hereditary chiefs, have asked protestors to leave their land in seven written statements, repeatedly and over many months.

 Questions of authenticity and legitimacy come to the fore on closer examination of this issue.
-Whatever one might think about it, the fact is that three local First Nations found it necessary to get together to push back against radical eco-colonialists who were seeking to foist an unwanted and ill-informed outside agenda on them.
+Whatever one might think about it, the fact is that three local First Nations found it necessary to get together to push back against environmental activists who were seeking to foist an unwanted and ill-informed outside agenda on them.
 It didn’t help that those same outside interests were seen as falsely claiming to represent local Indigenous interests.

 Chief Robert Dennis of the Huu-ay-aht, the third local First Nation in the region that asked protestors to leave, explained the problem in terms of racist attitudes among the protesters.